THE KEY DISCOVERIES of Felicitas D. Goodman

-THE KEY DISCOVERIES of Felicitas D. Goodman, Anthropologist and Founder of the Cuyamungue Institute (CI).
+KEY DISCOVERIES of Felicitas D. Goodman, Founder of the Cuyamungue Institute (CI)

-1st: Mystical experiences are achievable via a normal and natural physiological shift, easily accessible to everyone with a healthy nervous system.
-Such states are our birthright, independent of any one belief system or dogma.
+Mystical experiences are normal, natural, and achievable by all — via a normal and natural physiological shift, easily accessible to everyone with a healthy nervous system.
+Such states are our birthright, built into our DNA, independent of any one belief system or dogma.

 What led Goodman to these ground-breaking insights?